Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 Currently, there is no tax on kerosene (aviation fuel), meaning that flights are often artificially cheap especially when compared to overland transport such as trains.

-T﻿he government could immediately introduce a tax on fuel for domestic flights, and it makes sense to do so: we currently pay 50% tax on the fuel we use in our cars, so there is no reason that aviation fuel should continue to be tax-free.
+T﻿he government could immediately introduce a tax on fuel for domestic flights, and it makes sense to do so: the fuel we use in our cars is taxed at 50%, so there is no reason that aviation fuel should continue to be tax-free.

 T﻿axing aviation fuel would help level the playing field with alternative forms of transport, and it's estimated that it would cut both [passenger numbers and emissions by 11%](https://www.ft.com/content/1ce24798-733b-11e9-bbfb-5c68069fbd15).